supratim94336/SparkifyCloudDataModel/README.md

 the query-computing very un-intense and requires very less span of time
-- The code is written in Python SDK of aws (boto3), just by using the code, and following the instructions one can set up a mini-cloud-datawarehousing architecture very easily and in minutes
+- The code is written in Python SDK of aws (boto3), just by using the code, and following the instructions one can set up a mini cloud data warehousing architecture very easily and in minutes

 ### Getting Started
 Download the project: